What You Will Find

 Think of your experience at Loyola Jesuit Center as a gift to yourself.
 Capture the sense of your own place as a child of God called to goodness, filled with hope, and rich in love.
 Live with confidence in a time of restlessness.
-Have you taken enough time to care for yourself?

 Our House/Your Home

 They return year-after-year because they receive something valuable here.
 Loyola offers beautiful landscaped gardens surrounded by woodlands in a quiet, peaceful setting for reflection and contemplation.
 Indoors, the chapels, meeting spaces, dining hall and individual private rooms maintain a comfortable and tranquil environment for retreatants.
 Loyola is your “home away from home.”

 - 90+ private, single accommodations with a sink and mirror in each room

 - 33 acres of woodland, ¾ mile walking path